DouglasMacKrell/plex-o-matic/docs/README.md

 - [CLI Documentation](cli/README.md): Detailed information on using the command line interface.
 - [Configuration System](configuration/README.md): Information about configuring Plex-o-matic.
 - [File Utilities](file-utils/README.md): Documentation on filename standardization and file operations.
+  - [Template System](file-utils/template_system.md): Information about the template system for customizing file names.
 - [Backend Architecture](backend/README.md): Information about the backend design and components.
+  - [MediaType System](backend/media_type.md): Documentation on the MediaType enum consolidation and compatibility layers.
 - [Database Schema](database/README.md): Documentation on the database structure and schema.
 - [API Integration](api/README.md): Documentation on API clients and integration.
 - [Metadata Management](metadata/README.md): Information about the metadata management system.